FabianoEger/tago-documentation/concepts.rst

 Visible
 =======

-With this option is possible to hide the device from the list.
+With this option it is possible to hide a specific device from the Device list.
 It may be helpful when creating a Dashboard and using the widget :ref:`*Form*<widget-form>` that has a field type called 'Device'.
 When configured with a device, the form will show the list of all visible devices connected to that bucket.